Controlled KK-theory, and a Milnor exact sequence: Introduction

 Having described $KK(A,B)$ using continuous paths of projections, we can now also describe the topology on this group in this language: roughly, a sequence $(p^n)$ converges to $p$ in $\mathcal{P}(A,B)$ if for all $\epsilon>0$ and finite $X\subseteq A$ there is $t_0$ such that for all $t\geq t_0$, $p^n_t$ can be connected to $p_t$ via a homotopy passing through $\mathcal{P}_\epsilon(X,B)$.
-This topology on $\mathcal{P}(A,B)$ induces a topology on $\KKP(A,B)$, and we show that this topology agrees with the usual one on $KK(A,B)$ using an abstract characterization of the latter due to Dadarlat \cite[Section 3]{Dadarlat:2005aa}.
+This topology on $\mathcal{P}(A,B)$ induces a topology on $\KKP(A,B)$, and we show that this topology agrees with the usual one on $KK(A,B)$ using an abstract characterization of the latter due to Dadarlat \cite[Section 3]{Dadarlat:2005aa} (and based on ideas of Pimsner).

 Having got this far, it is not too difficult to see that there is a well-defined map

 defined by evaluating a path $(p_t)_{t\in [1,\infty)}$ in $\mathcal{P}(A,B)$ at larger and larger values of $t$, and that there is a well-defined map